catungaljovend-wq/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 ## 6. Typical Enterprise Use Cases
 AWS can be used by enterprises for:

--Hosting websites and web applications
+- Hosting websites and web applications
--Storing and backing up business data
+- Storing and backing up business data
--Running databases
+- Running databases
--Developing and deploying applications
+- Developing and deploying applications
--Building scalable business systems
+- Building scalable business systems